 Booting it up

-The following screenshot is of the installer running in a desktop terminal.
+The following screenshot is of it running in a desktop terminal.

 Pre Configured Settings